The 5 Best Essential Oils For Dry Skin & Exactly How To Use Them On Your Face

-Not only is the aroma of rose essential oil absolutely intoxicating, but research shows that it contains several therapeutic antimicrobial and antioxidant compounds known to promote healing and reduce inflammation.
-Not only that, Dr. Snyder says it's also been shown to inhibit water loss in the skin and improve texture and tone, which makes it "especially great for dry, aging skin that's losing elasticity."
+Not only is the aroma of rose essential oil absolutely intoxicating, but research shows that it contains several therapeutic antimicrobial and antioxidant2 compounds known to promote healing and reduce inflammation.
+Not only that, Dr. Snyder says it's also been shown to inhibit water loss in the skin3 and improve texture and tone, which makes it "especially great for dry, aging skin that's losing elasticity."

 How to use essential oils on dry skin.